FabianMatata/delani_studio/README.md

 This project is a web application for Delani Studio that showcases details about the services it offers, has details about the studio, a portfolio section and a contact section whereby users are able to reachout incase they are in need of any assistance.
 ## Author
 [Fabian Matata](https://github.com/FabianMatata)
-second third four five six seven eight nine ten eleven
+second third four five six seven eight nine ten eleven twelve
 ## Screenshot
 ![](./delanii.png)
 ## Technology Used